tedkotz/cards60/Readme.md

 their hand and face up
 cards, but they may not
 even look at the face
 down cards.

-On you turn,
+On your turn,
 you must discard 1 or
 more cards, all of the
 same rank equal to or